 PLATINUM STAR AWARD

 The PLATINUM STAR AWARD is youth Football’s version of the Heisman Trophy award.
 This honor will be awarded to the nation’s most outstanding youth football player.
 There will be a winner from each grade, 6th through 8th and players will be selected based on film, coach’s comments, individual stats, G.P.A., and team and community accomplishments.
-Players who engage in community service and other productive activities will have a greater chance at winning the award.
+Players who engage in community service and other productive activities will have a greater chance of winning the award.
 We believe that there is no age too young to begin the journey towards greatness.

 To keep the Selection process legitimate, NSR has put together an 11 person, Platinum Star selection committee, with a combined 150 years of coaching and football experience.
 These football professionals will evaluate the talent and vote for the winner.
 We also get the fans involved in the process with our social media fan vote.
 This process allows the fans to Vote via Facebook, Twitter, Instagram, and other social media outlets making the selection process interactive for the fans.